-In writing about our personal experiences, we sometimes mention products & services that we use or recommend.
+We write about products and services that we use.
 This page may contain affiliate links for which we receive a commission.

-Most of these types of products do work but they also can smell bad and be harmful to your hands.
+Most of these types of products do work, but they can also smell bad and be harmful to your hands.